-With a partner, role-play negotiating safer sex in this situation.
-One person plays the person who knows the benefits of latex protection for oral sex and hand-togenital contact.
+Two team members role-play negotiating safer sex:

+One person plays the HIV-positive person who knows the benefits of latex protection for oral sex and hand-togenital contact.
 The other person plays the person who does not want to use latex protection for these sexual activities.